Baby modeling in New Zealand

 Unlike other western countries, NZ doesn’t have standard contracts negotiated by the performers? union and the producers of films, commercials and ads.
 There is only a set of guidelines, which aren’t binding.
 This means that fees can vary, starting with next to nothing if the production budget is small.

 To get a better idea of rates for baby modeling in NZ, ask a modeling agency to give you examples of fees for different types of work.
-If your baby does begin a career in baby modeling, you may also like to think about joining Actors Equity New Zealand.

 Whatever the case, don’t be afraid to get out there and give it a go.
 Consider this advice and you could soon see your little one shoot to the top of baby stardom!